babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 for NODENAME in nodea nodeb nodec; do azure vm capture --resource-group $RG1 --name $NODENAME --vhd-name-prefix $NODENAME --template-file-name $NODENAME.json & done
 {% endhighlight %}

-# Here's how I copy those disk images to a new storage account:

-This is how I copy both the data and OS disk images from one storage account to another using the azure cli:
+If you're going to clone your VMs to a new resource group, then you'll need to copy said disk images to a new storage account in that new resource group.
+Here is how I copy both the data and OS disk images from one storage account to another using the Azure CLI:

 {% highlight bash %}
 RG1=iansandbox3